edenartlab/sd-lora-trainer/README.md

 ## TODO's

 Code / Cleanup:
-- turn all/most of the args of the main() function in trainer_pti.py and the preprocess() function into a clean args_dict that makes it easy to add and distribute new parameters over the code
+- turn all/most of the args of the main() function in trainer_pti.py and the preprocess() function into a clean args_dict that makes it easy to add and distribute new parameters over the code and save these args to a .json file at the end.
 - Modularize the logic in train.py as much as possible, trying to minimize dev work that needs to happen when SD3 drops
 - make a clean train.py entrypoint that can be run as a normal python command (instead of having to use cog)
 - make it so the textual_inversion optimizer only optimizes the actual trained token embeddings instead of all of them + resetting later